 What about getting a tick tested for disease?
-Due to the unusual number of ticks this year, the University of Maine Cooperative Extension is currently taking tick samples for tick-born disease testing.
+Due to the unusual number of ticks in recent years, the University of Maine Cooperative Extension is currently taking tick samples for tick-born disease testing.
 If you find an engorged tick on you or your pet, and you are concerned that it is carrying a tick-borne illness, you can go to their website for instructions on how to submit it to them for testing. https://umaine.edu/news/blog/2019/04/02/umaine-extension-now-offering-tick-testing-for-maine-residents/

 How do I remove a tick?
 When pulling out a tick, wear gloves if at all possible.
 Grasp the tick firmly with tweezers or a napkin, and twist clockwise while pulling it out.
 This will cause the legs to release better than just pulling it straight out, so there is less risk of a piece of the tick remaining imbedded in the skin.
 You can wash the area with mild soap, rinse and dry well.
 The bites usually heal well, but notify your vet if there are any signs of infection.

 Thank you to our readers!
-We are very impressed by all of the interesting and intelligent questions we have received.
+We are very impressed by all of the interesting and intelligent questions we receive.
 I promise we will eventually address all of them in this column, and we are glad to know there are so many caring pet owners in our community.